-- (a) This schedule sets out details of additional requirements and conditions that Generators must satisfy as a condition of connection of a generating system to the power system. - (b) This schedule does not apply to any generating system that is: - (1) subject to an exemption from registration under clause 2.2.1(c); or - (2) eligible for exemption under any guidelines issued under clause 2.2.1(c), and which is connected or intended for use in a manner the Network Service Provider considers is unlikely to cause a material degradation in the quality of supply to other Network Users.
+- (a) This schedule sets out details of additional requirements and conditions that Generators must satisfy as a condition of connection of a generating system to the power system. - (b) This schedule does not apply to any generating system that is: - (1) subject to an exemption from registration under clause 2.2.1(c); or and which is connected or intended for use in a manner the Network Service Provider considers is unlikely to cause a material degradation in the quality of supply to other Network Users.